 Housing costs are generally among the most costly monthly expenses.
 Each of the decisions below will significantly impact your bottom line.

 - Are you willing to relocate for work?
 While some people are set on living in one particular city, others are more open-minded when it comes to their job search.
-Opening up your search to other cities may give you better options both in terms of pay and position.
+And, as you work longer and decide what you want to do, the best opportunities may be elsewhere.
+You’ll need to decide whether to open up your search to other cities to increase your options both in terms of pay and position.

 - Will you live alone or with roommates?
 Obviously, flying solo can come at a high price, but living with roommates has its own set of challenges.